dataluscorp/browser/intl/docs/locale.rst

 In some cases the user may want to link a language selection to another component.

-For example, a Firefox extension may come with its own list of available locales, which may have locales that Firefox doesn't.
+For example, a Datalus extension may come with its own list of available locales, which may have locales that Datalus doesn't.

-In that case, negotiation between user requested locales and the add-on's list may result in a selection of locales superseding that of Firefox itself.
+In that case, negotiation between user requested locales and the add-on's list may result in a selection of locales superseding that of Datalus itself.

 .. code-block:: none